bitcoinfees/bitcoinfees.github.io/about.md

 The algorithm used is model-based:

 * Block discovery and transaction arrivals are modeled as Poisson processes
-* Miners' are assumed to select transactions greedily by fee rate, subject to a maximum block size and minimum fee rate
+* Miners are assumed to select transactions greedily by fee rate, subject to a maximum block size and minimum fee rate
 * The max block size and min fee rate parameters of each block are independent random variables